beast-dev/beast-mcmc/docs/canonical-architecture.md

 workspace.
 Shared transition/basis data is owned by the transition cache; worker loops should only write to worker-local scratch or to child-indexed staging slots.

-## Orthogonal-Block Pullbacks
+## Block-Diagonal Pullbacks

-The orthogonal-block backend is the only implementation package allowed to know about the specialized block structure.
-Canonical tree gradients interact with it through model capability interfaces and caller-owned workspaces.
+The block-diagonal backend is the only implementation package allowed to know about the specialized block structure.
+Orthogonal charts live there as a special case of the general `A = R D R^{-1}` pathway.
+Canonical tree gradients interact with the backend through model capability interfaces and caller-owned workspaces.
 The hot path is:

 - `CanonicalSelectionGradientPullback` prepares tree-level branch adjoints.
 - `SpecializedCanonicalSelectionGradientPullback` accumulates into reusable `SpecializedGradientWorkspace` buffers.
 - `SpecializedCanonicalSelectionParameterization` and
   `CanonicalGradientPackingCapability` expose fill/accumulate APIs only.
-- `orthogonalblockdiagonal` owns prepared branch/basis caches and any private EJML or block-specialized scratch.
+- `blockdiagonal` owns prepared branch/basis caches and any private EJML or block-specialized scratch.

-Orthogonal-block pullbacks should be allocation-free after construction: rotation, compressed-block, native-block, diffusion, and mean gradients all use flat row-major `double[]` buffers supplied by the caller or by an explicit workspace.
+Block-diagonal pullbacks should be allocation-free after construction: rotation, compressed-block, native-block, diffusion, and mean gradients all use flat row-major `double[]` buffers supplied by the caller or by an explicit workspace.
 Do not introduce `double[][]` into canonical gradient internals, and